Timwi/KtaneSouvenir/documentation.md

 Note: The next three apply to `AnswerType.Audio`.

-`string AudioField` — If the audio is included in the Souvenir project, specify the name of the field holding the `AudioClip[]` as in the *Listening* question.
+`string AudioFieldName` — If the audio is included in the Souvenir project, specify the name of the field holding the `AudioClip[]` as in the *Listening* question.
 If possible, prefer to use a `ForeignAudioID` instead.

 `string ForeignAudioID` — The mod ID where the `AudioClip`s come from.
 Note that this is *not* the module ID.
 This is the ID specified in `modInfo.json` and used as the name for a mod's `.dll` file.
 It is specified in `Assets/Editor/Resources/ModConfig.asset`.
 This only works if all of the `AudioClip`s can be obtained via reflection.
 If not, use an `AudioField` instead.